Skip to content

 Composition

-• If the code coordinates multiple data sources or encodes mapping policy, put it in services/.
+• If the code coordinates multiple data sources or encodes domain policy, put it in services/.

-• If the code mainly deals with dependency APIs or database details, put it in adapters/.
+• If the code mainly wraps a library API or database session, put it in adapters/.

-• If the code mainly validates inputs and shapes transport responses, put it in tools/.
+• If the code validates inputs and shapes transport responses, put it in tools/.